 The Elk Valley, and more specifically Fernie, is another B.C. snowmobile destination that ranks high on our snowmobiling radar.
 Around this tight-knit little ski town you will find lots of technical tree riding and snow aplenty.
 And if you’re looking for a tour guide, there are a few great choices in town.
 See our Fernie section for more information.

 With acres of alpine forests and meadows, the trails that meander through Blue River are enough to excite any snowmobiler.
 Surrounded by incredible mountains and wildlife, it's no wonder this area is known as the "jewel of the Yellowhead."
 See our Blue River section for more information.

 The Tumbler Ridge snowmobile trail system encompasses more than 300 kilometres of trails.
 In addition, there are more than a dozen other sledding areas around the region that are only a short drive away.
+Oh yeah, and Tumbler Ridge is SnoRiders' two-time SledTown ShowDown champions (2019, 2023)!
 For more information, see our Tumbler Ridge section.

 Sledding around Merritt is an adventure worth seeking out.
 There are trails in the surrounding mountains with ample snowfall and unbeatable views.
 For more information, see our Lower Mainland section.